-- 6.42 Where the Transferor remains in existence and the Scheme anticipates that the Policyholders will still be able to claim against the Transferor; an IE may want to seek an independent legal opinion on how likely it is that the Transferee will indemnify the Transferor in these circumstances. - 6.43 Our concern here is that the likelihood of this should be low enough for consumers not to be adversely affected.
-We would expect the IE to take a view on that and seek the appropriate reassurances. - 6.44 In summary, in most cases we will seek to review copies of any legal advice obtained.
-It is important that all significant material an IE relies on when evaluating a Scheme and reaching their conclusions should, wherever possible, be available for review by the Court and interested parties.
+- 6.43 Our concern here is that the likelihood of an adverse impact should be low enough for consumers not to be adversely affected.
+We would expect the IE to take a view on that and seek the appropriate reassurances/ensure mitigations are in place. - 6.44 In summary, in most cases we will seek to review copies of relevant significant legal advice obtained, with appropriate arrangements to maintain any legal professional privilege.
+We will expect that advice to also cover what happens if the relevant court does not take the position of the advice and what mitigations can be used if that happens.
+It is important that all significant material an IE relies on when evaluating a Scheme and reaching their conclusions should, wherever reasonably possible, be available for review by the Court and interested parties.
+Where material is commercially sensitive there are mechanisms that allow the Court and IE to review without detailed disclosure to all other interested parties.